-The best tip to learn Spanish easy and fast is still to use The Pimsleur Method , but I will start offering some ideas that worked for me, with some trial and error, that really complemented my efforts while taking my Latin American Spanish lessons:
+There are many ways to learn a new language, and I have explained elsewhere that I used the Pimsleur method.
+I also found several other tools and ideas that worked for me, through trial and error, that really complemented my efforts while learning Latin American Spanish lessons:

 Tip # 1 – The Dictionary